natisawesome/ANTH410R/2025-08-30-Nats-Fail-Log.md

 ### Zotero
 This week I really struggled with Zotero.
 I had already had an account and used it for other things but it did not seem to be linked to any of my emails and I could not regain access to it.
 I had to log out of that account and all of my citations are gone.
 I created a new account and that was not working for a while it took half an hour to get the account verification email.
 After that I tried to join the group through the link and that did not work.
 I checked the discussion board and luckily my professor had a work around where we had to search the group.
 I searched the group and still got the error message.
 I had to reset and redownload zotero.
 Safe to say I have really struggled this week.
 I was able to overcome everything that I was struggling with but it was very frustrating.

-How do you find these papers?
-How did you decide on your three?
-Were these papers you've read previously?
-Ones you read thoroughly before deciding it's helpful?
-Skimmed?
-Threw it in after checking out the abstract/description?
-Let's talk about the pros/cons of choosing references in the discussion board this week.
 ### Readings and Discussion (Perusall)
 I felt like the readings and video were a lot.
 The first reading "The medium is the message" was a lot.
 I struggled throughout the week to read it taking notes as I went through it.
 I ended up trying to watch the video from Standford to understand some of the topics and then I couldn't access the video until this weekend (I checked the links again and it worked).
 With the context of the video the first reading was easier to digest.
 I just felt really overwhelmed this week and I ended up starting a google doc for my notes going back and forth between my tabs was really throwing me and I was just frustrated.
 Perusall was glitching for me as well a couple times I had written something and it would just submit the first line that I wrote so I ended up writing everything in a google doc and copy pasting.
 It was not my week for technology and I have come out of this week very frustrated and overwhelmed.